mirelvt/collective.facebook.portlets/README.rst

 Prerequisites
 -------------

-This product depends on "collective.facebook.accounts".
+This product depends on `collective.facebook.accounts`_.

 Usage
 -----